joshuaeveleth/mgm/README.md

 node dist/cli.js createUser FNAME LNAME PASSWORD [EMAIL] [GODLEVEL]

 Initialize the mgm database by applying the sql files under doc in order.

+# Building

+Compile the html client using the following: npm run build-client

 # Other Information